openedx/docs.openedx.org/source/educators/references/data/student_profile_report.rst

 The student profile report includes a row for each enrolled learner or course team member and the following columns.

-.. only:: Open_edX

- The descriptions of columns in the following table apply to edx.org.
-Required or optional fields shown to learners during registration and available for editing in **Account Settings** might vary for Open edX sites.
+ The descriptions of columns in the following table apply to standard installations of Open edX.
+Required or optional fields shown to learners during registration and available for editing in **Account Settings** might vary for your installation.

 .. list-table::